patategrill/Setup-script/README.md

 #### This tool will be improved shortly 🙏

 This program require an internet connection
+### You must update your systeme before installation with the command :
+On Debian, Ubuntu, Mint, Pop!_OS :

+    sudo apt update

+On Arch, Manjaro, EndeavourOS :

+    sudo pacman -Syu

+On Fedora :

+    sudo dnf upgrade -y

 It can be launched in terminal with :

     ./setup.sh